 The Covid-19 lockdowns took a particularly heavy toll on people with learning disabilities.
 They felt more lonely and isolated than ever before.

 With your support and donations we have been able to redouble our efforts.
 Helping support people to not just survive but thrive through:

 This page details some of the things we have done so far with your help.
-This is just the start, as we continue to help people recover from the trauma of the last 18 months.
+This is just the start, as we continue to help people recover from the trauma of the last few years.

 Donations made through the Big Give have been put towards much needed resources for New Forest and Portsmouth Day Opportunities to help increase the health and wellbeing activities we can offer.